Last updated Nov 28, 2023

 To complete this tutorial, you need to do complete Getting started before working through this page.

-Set up a team space
+Set up a shared team workspace

 For Bitbucket apps you need to join or create a shared Bitbucket team workspace (as Forge apps are not supported on personal workspaces).
 If you don't have a Bitbucket workspace, see the references below for related instructions: